MariaChiaraLischi/Artificial-Intelligence-and-Machine-Learning-Project/README.md

 - Spadaccia Matteo

 ## Section 1) Introduction
 This work consists in the implementation of different recommender systems, made for a clothing store.
-Before deeping into the recommender systems, a large part of the project is dedicated to the Exploratory Data Analysis and visualization of the data.
+Before deepening into the recommender systems, a large part of the project is dedicated to the Exploratory Data Analysis and visualization of the data.

 ## Section 2) Methods
 We worked over three different datasets, which we analyzed deeply through EDA.